-There is guidance in the staff handbook on how prejudice-related incidents should be identified, assessed, recorded and dealt with.
+There is clear guidance for teachers defining how prejudice-related incidents should be identified, assessed, recorded and dealt with.

 We take seriously our obligation to report regularly to the Local Authority (LA) about the numbers, types and seriousness of prejudice-related incidents at our school and how they are dealt with.
+We also draw on the support of Northumbria Police and partner organisations such as Show Racism the Red Card.